“I have some chicken on skewers left. Would you like one?” Marcel asked.

 This afternoon I had been convinced that the coast of Brazil had nothing to offer to me.
 Suddenly it had and we were going to stay to thoroughly enjoy it.
 Life is good.

-Pousada Portal do Vento lies along the beach of Tatajuba, some 300 kms west of Fortaleza (state of Céara, northeast Brazil).
+- Pousada Portal do Vento lies along the beach of Tatajuba, some 300 kilometers west of Fortaleza (state of Céara, northeast Brazil).
 It’s a place for the adventurous but also for visitors seeking tranquility, as the fishing village of Tatajuba is one of the remotest spots you can imagine.
 It can only be reached by four-wheel drive or a buggy, which crosses dunes and beaches to get here.
 The guesthouse has comfortable accommodation (max.
 20 people) and a high-quality level of service (read more here).

 Edited to Add in 2017: the Pousada is no longer run by Marcel and Sandra but by Kite World Wide.